 The word thing is one of the most commonly used words in everyday speech.
 It is both concrete yet ambiguous, indicating what is sure but not clear.
 The word thing carries with it all the weight of existence without a conviction about specifics.
 ‘Thing’ is usually taken to derive from the Germanic ‘ding,’ or the old English ‘þing,’ which means gathering or assembly.
-Interests come together in a thing: a thing is composed of attachments.
-The meaning of a thing is caught in its relations.
+Interests come together in a thing: a thing is composed of attachments—the meaning of a thing is caught in its relations.

 But ‘thing’ has a charged philosophical history.

 In Critique of Pure Reason, Immanuel Kant claims that philosophy has no hope of discussing the way things are in themselves—reality independent from perception—since our thinking and conceptual capacities are limited.
-This largely unpopular rift divides noumena from phenomena, or the thing-in-itself from its appearance within our conscious experience.
+This rift divides noumena from phenomena, or the thing-in-itself from its appearance within our conscious experience.
 Kant’s thing-in-itself is the thing as it truly is, understood apart from our subjective modes of representation.

-In some ways, the thing is Heidegger’s most important idea, one that encapsulates all the insights of his career.
+In some ways, the thing is Martin Heidegger’s most important idea, one that encapsulates all the insights of his career.
 Culminating in his 1927 masterpiece Being and Time, Heidegger revolutionized our concept of things.
 For Heidegger, things are events, not perceptual or physical occurrences.
 They are a how, not a what—in other words, they cannot be reduced to a list of traits and qualities.
 Heidegger guides us through two dramatic ideas in rethinking things: the first is the concept of tool-analysis, where things withdraw from presence into their silent function, and the second is the concept of the fourfold, where things become quadruple mirrors, with each pole reflecting all the others.
 What Heidegger gives to philosophy is a model of things impenetrable to human intellect and equally opaque in everyday human use.

 For Sigmund Freud, the thing is the lost object, what’s absent in the subject.
-Jaques Lacan translates Freud’s neuronal understanding of the thing into a semiotic one: the thing is the signifier cut off from the chain of signification.
+Jacques Lacan translates Freud’s neuronal understanding of the thing into a semiotic one: the thing is the signifier cut off from the chain of signification.

 Maurice Merleau-Ponty brings up how the perceiving subject comes to distinguish itself from the outside world, attempting to explain why we don’t think of ourselves as things.